TVR Background Meet S.O.U.L.S. Reviews Photo Gallery JFHP Features Urban Voices Collective Interviews Contact Us

 Paradise Presents Jazz Funk Hip Hopoetry

 Presenting Rufus Wonder

-True Vibe Records is proud to present the incredible Rufus Wonder, as this veteran singing sensation spearheads a call to action in the new smash hit-to-be titled “Uncle Sam’s Goin’ Broke.”
+True Vibe Records is proud to present the incredible Rufus Wonder, as this veteran singing sensation spearheads a call to action in the sensational song track titled “Uncle Sam’s Goin’ Broke.”
 He leads a diverse cadre of artists in this compelling social protest song which takes listeners through a description of the national state of affairs and some comedic relief, followed by spoken word artist Paradise’s suggested resolutions and Afro-centric perspective.

 This ambassador of classic soul is also featured in the lighter, somewhat humorous track “Playaz Blues,” which is a parody on an aging player’s life.
 Both tracks will highlight the upcoming True Vibe Records album Mucho Mas Jazz Funk Hip HoPoetry.

 Not only does Rufus Wonder bring his special talent to this project.
 He also brings a wealth of experiences that span his long fascinating musical career.
 He has performed on stage in the same shows with The Temptations, Dennis Edwards, Miriam Makiba, Billy Preston, Betty Everett, Carl Carlton, blues giants Little Milton and Little Willie John, Inez Jones, Sugar Pie De Santo, the jazz great Joe Williams, and Lee Williams.